-Chili is beloved because of the warmth and comfort it provides, but unlike most comfort foods, it can be very healthy, too.
+Chili is beloved because of the warmth and comfort it provides, but unlike many other comfort foods, it can be very healthy, too.

 Finding the right recipe is key, and the good news is, there are so many options and lots of flexibility when it comes to making chili.
 Whether you're plant-based or a carnivore, looking for low-sodium or low-calorie or perhaps you just dislike tomatoes, there's something for everyone.